Any links to Amazon are affiliate links.

 White is for purity.
 Jesus Christ was pure, perfect, and without blemish.

 Just as green symbolizes everlasting life, the evergreen tree can be a symbol of that, also.
 It is more than that, though.
-A fir tree has needles that point up, toward Heaven.
+A fir tree, or Christmas tree, has needles that point up, toward Heaven.

 A wreath is a circle, and just as eternity has no beginning and no end, a circle has no beginning and no end.